EN

 In the light of the CJEU ruling, IUNO recommends companies to go through their working time policies and their time recording systems to make sure, in which situations travel time is included in the calculation of daily working time.

-It is on the companies’ own risk to make sure that they have the necessary controlling devices to secure that the workers are time recording correct.
-If the companies close the workers’ fixed working place, it is the companies’ responsibility to bear the costs for the controlling devises.
+It is the companies’ own risk to ensure that they have the necessary controlling devices to ensure that the workers' time records are correct.
+If the companies close the workers’ fixed working places, it is the companies’ responsibility to bear the costs of the controlling devices.

 [Case C-266/14, The Court of Justice of the European Union, 10 September 2015]

 In 2011, a Spanish company closed its regional offices and affiliated all employees to the central office in Madrid.
-Hence, several employees, including a number of technicians, who installed and maintained security systems all over the country, did no longer have a fixed workplace.
+Hence, several employees, including a number of technicians who installed and maintained security systems all over the country, no longer had a fixed workplace.
 Instead, the workers were directed each day to their client assignments via an application on their work mobile phones.
-The locations of their client assignments differed on a daily basis.
+The locations of their client assignments differed daily.

 The Court of Justice of the European Union (CJEU) was to decide whether travel time between home and clients should be calculated in the daily working hours.
 According to CJEU, working time is the period in which workers are at the employer’s disposal and are carrying out his duties.